 – Walk-In Camping (above and beyond 6ish to 4ish)

-– Extended camping areas were expanded to include The Island (teardrop shaped area that straddles Welcome Road).
+– Extended camping areas were expanded to include The Island (the teardrop-shaped area at middle right of this map that straddles Welcome Road).
 This has become DPW’s crew and workyard location as it remains relatively unflooded, even during heavy downpours.